-- A. The person who is the subject of the treatment record, if that person is 18 years of age or older and mentally competent; - B. The parent, guardian ad litem or legal guardian of the person who is the subject of the record if the person is a minor, or the legal guardian if the person who is the subject of the record is mentally incompetent; - C. The designee of a durable health care power of attorney executed by the person who is the subject of the record, at such time as the power of attorney is in effect; or - D. The agent, guardian or surrogate pursuant to the Uniform Healthcare Decisions Act.
+- A. The person who is the subject of the treatment record, if that person is 18 years of age or older and mentally competent; - B. The parent, guardian ad litem or legal guardian of the person who is the subject of the record if the person is a minor, or the legal guardian if the person who is the subject of the record is mentally incompetent; - C. The designee of a durable health care power of attorney executed by the person who is the subject of the record, at such time as the power of attorney is in effect; - D. The agent, guardian or surrogate pursuant to the Uniform Healthcare Decisions Act; or - E. The lay caregiver designated pursuant to section 1711-G by the person who is the subject of the record.